marcglasberg/fast_immutable_collections/README.md

 print(iset.join(","));
 ```

-As previously discussed with `IList`, the global configuration is meant to be decided during your
+As previously discussed with the `IList`, the global configuration is meant to be decided during
-app's initialization, and then not changed ever again.
+your app's initialization, and then not changed ever again.
 We strongly suggest you prohibit further
 changes to the global configuration by calling `ImmutableCollection.lockConfig();`
 after you set your desired configuration.

 # 4. IMap

 An `IMap` is an immutable map, meaning once it's created it cannot be modified.
-An `IMap` is
+An `IMap` may keep
-always **unordered**
-— though, as we'll see, it can be automatically sorted when you use it.
+the insertion order, or it may be sorted, depending on its configuration.

 You can create an `IMap` by passing a regular map to its constructor, or you can simply "lock" a
 regular map.
 There are also a few other specialized constructors: